benoitc/gunicorn/CONTRIBUTING.md

 the decision by accepting or refusing the pull request.
 But how do we identify the relevant maintainer for a given pull request?

-Refuge follows the timeless, highly efficient and totally unfair system known as [Benevolent dictator for life](http://en.wikipedia.org/wiki/Benevolent_Dictator_for_Life), with Benoit Chesneau (aka benoitc), in the role of BDFL.
+Gunicorn follows the timeless, highly efficient and totally unfair system known as [Benevolent dictator for life](http://en.wikipedia.org/wiki/Benevolent_Dictator_for_Life), with Benoit Chesneau (aka benoitc), in the role of BDFL.
 This means that all